Though it’s a tiny bit late, here’s May’s progress report.

-With most other people, it works something like this: you write a bunch of songs, you decide the songs will combine to form an album, and you probably have a rough idea of what order the songs should be sequenced in before you even record the first note. then you record the songs and you make your album.
+With most other people, it works something like this: you write a bunch of songs.
+You decide the songs will combine to form an album.
+You probably have a rough idea of what order the songs should be sequenced in before you even record the first note.
+Then you record the songs and you make your album.

-this time things got a little slippery. i arrived at my final tracklist on paper, tried it out on cd…and it didn’t feel right at all. i had to throw out all my sequencing ideas and start from the beginning, throwing out a few more songs in the process when I realized they didn’t really add anything to the album.
+This time things got a little slippery.
+I arrived at my final sequence on paper, tried it out on CD, and and it didn’t feel right at all.
+I had to throw out all my sequencing ideas and start from scratch, getting rid of a few more songs in the process when I realized they didn’t really add anything to the album.

-i didn’t want to give too much away in advance, so i kept snippets of new music in the progress report video to a minimum. more music and info (along with the lyrics) can be found on the proper album page, for anyone who’s interested.
+I didn’t want to give too much away in advance, so I kept snippets of new music in the progress report video to a minimum.
+More music and info (along with the lyrics) can be found on the proper album page, for anyone who’s interested.